rvzm/zconf/README.md

 or email rvzm@protonmail.com, or on the web at https://fukin.tech/support/

+## special thanks to PentSec aka Deliri0m on freenode

 # requirements
  - eggdrop
  `- Tested on 1.8.0rc-4, but should work fine on 1.6.21